Get Started

 Specification

 You find the [x]it! file format specification on Github.
-(Current status: draft/RFC.)
-It’s free and open for everyone to use under the CC0/OWFa license.
+It’s public domain (CC0/OWFa).

 For thoughts, feedback, or questions, please open a discussion.